fiskeren/fiskeren.github.io/content/posts/velogeoip.md

 Looking at an IP and telling where that IP is located in the world can be hard, so to make that easier we can use the GeoLite2 Free database from [Maxmind](https://www.maxmind.com/en/accounts/current/geoip/downloads).
 This is a database that can match an IP up against ie. country, city or ASN number.
 In this blog I am going to use the `GeoLite2-City.mmdb` database.

-With the database downloaded from GeoLite2, we can go ahead an edit the `Windows.Network.Netstat` artefact output.
+With the database downloaded from GeoLite2, we can go ahead an edit the `Windows.Network.Netstat` artefact Notebook.

 ![](/img/velogeoip/Screenshot_2022-08-12_19-50-52.png])